 How Much Does Emsculpt Cost?

-Emsculpt costs depend on several different factors.
+Emsculpt cost depends on several different factors.
 Your specific plan will determine the total cost.
-During your complimentaryEmsculpt consultation at COR Medspa, your body contouring specialist will discuss prices in detail.
+During your complimentary consultation at COR Medspa, your body contouring specialist will discuss prices in detail.
 Our specialists will help determine the best treatment plan to help you achieve your goals.
 If Emsculpt is the right body contouring treatment for you, our specialists will help customize a plan that fits well within your budget.

 Emsculpt Side Effects

 Emsculpt has no known adverse side effects.
 It is FDA-cleared and approved as being a safe, effective body contouring treatment.
 Some patients report soreness similar to the pain felt after a hard workout in the gym.
-The soreness is felt one to two days after treatment in the target area and will go away afterward.
+The soreness is felt for one to two days after treatment in the target area.

 Emsculpt Near Me | DENVILLE.
 NJ